 So who's a good candidate for pelvic floor physical therapy when it comes to pelvic pain?

-DR. ALICIA JEFFREY-THOMAS: I think that it's good to have had a recent exam by a physician before coming to pelvic floor physical therapy, because they can rule out things like active infections.
+GBU: It's good to have had a recent exam by a physician before coming to pelvic floor physical therapy, because they can rule out things like active infections.
 Your pelvic floor is going to be overactive when you have an active infection, like a UTI.
 So we'd want patients to address those things first.

-I love the collaborative relationships that we have here at Greater Boston Urology.
+We love the collaborative relationships that we have here at Greater Boston Urology.
 Because our urogynecologist (Dr. Angel Marie Johnson) or our urologists will say to patients, 'OK, we've ruled out X, Y, and Z. So now we're sending you to pelvic floor PT.'

 If you know the cause of your pelvic pain—like you took a nasty spill and landed on your tailbone—you can usually come straight to PT.
 Or if you're a woman who's experiencing painful sex or you can't tolerate a speculum exam, coming to PT first can help you train your pelvic floor to tolerate those things.